 A deacon has the courage to be a prophetic voice to the Church concerning the needs of the powerless and voiceless in the community.
-She or he has the mental ability and competence for ordained ministry, and understands that the diaconate is a life-long discernment of ministry.
+They have the mental ability and competence for ordained ministry, and understand that the diaconate is a life-long discernment of ministry.
 This process involves continuous prayer, openness to change, willingness to study, and the active quest for personal growth.

 The diaconate is a distinct order and is not a stepping-stone to the priesthood.
-Likewise, the diaconate is not to be seen as a reward for faithful service as a Reader, Eucharistic Ministers, Warden or member of the Vestry.
+Likewise, the diaconate is not to be seen as a reward for faithful service as a reader, Eucharistic Ministers, warden or member of the vestry.
 Nor is it to be seen as a reward for a pre-existing servant ministry.
 The individual aspiring to the Sacred Order of Deacons must clearly articulate and demonstrate that he or she is called to the order of ministry which is integral to the church leading the laity into lives of servant ministry, diakonia.